trimble-oss/devguide/content/code-style/code-style-objective-c.md

 ## Implementing the Standard

 Be consistent with the codebase and if source code doesn’t follow a particular style start introducing the style incrementally.

-The recommended tool for Xcode is the [clang-format plugin](https://github.com/travisjeffery/ClangFormat-Xcode), you can install it through [Package Manager](https://github.com/alcatraz/Alcatraz).
-For details on setting up the clang-format plugin, refer to [Appendix B: Setting up the CLang-Format Plugin](#heading=h.jxoyjazfls7h).
-Xcode 8+ doesn’t support plugins anymore :-/

 ## Appendix A: Businesses Using Language